 Since the 1970s, Cardinal Jaime Sin held the Marcos government accountable.
 From the Yellow Revolution of 1986 to the present, the Catholic Bishop’s Conference of the Philippines (CBCP) and evangelicals banded on political activism—just as evangelical leaders in America are doing.

 CBCP, NCCP, and PCEC’s divided mission

-In 2022, the imminent return of the Marcos family forced the most prominent evangelical church in the country, Christ Commission Fellowship (CCF), to launch the Christian Values Movement (CVM) together with the Philippine Council of Evangelical Churches (PCEC).
+In 2022, the imminent return of the Marcos family seemed to have pushed the most prominent evangelical church in the country, Christ Commission Fellowship (CCF), to launch the Christian Values Movement (CVM) together with the Philippine Council of Evangelical Churches (PCEC).

 What church leaders in the Philippines are doing can lead to a divided Christianity—just as evangelicals did in the USA

-For decades, well-meaning evangelical leaders did their best to prevent America’s moral decline—but it did little.
+For decades, well-meaning evangelical leaders in America did their best to prevent the country’s moral decline—but it did little.
 Worst, it triggered militant atheists to fight back.

 - Prayers were banned in public schools after Christians forced them on students in the 1900s.
 [Murray v.
 Curlett]